codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

   To monitor the health and sync status, deployments, and resources for the application, see [Monitoring GitOps applications]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/).

 ## Application: Definitions
-Application definitions include the name, runtime, and the name of the YAML manifest.
+Application definitions include the name, runtime, and the location of the YAML manifest.
 By default, the YAML manifest has the same name as that of the application.

 {% include
    image.html